inarizushi/fungus-site/docs/blocks/index.md

 ![branching block](./images/001_3_block_types/2_branching_block.png "branching block")

 ### 3: Standard Block - yellow rectangle
-If a Block is *neither* an Event Block *nor* a Command Block, then it is a Standard Block, and will be displayed as an **oyellow rectangle**.
+If a Block is *neither* an Event Block *nor* a Command Block, then it is a Standard Block, and will be displayed as an **yellow rectangle**.

 ![standard block](./images/001_3_block_types/3_standard_block.png "standard block")